HSF/hsf.github.io/newsletter/_posts/2018-04-10-WLCG-HSF-Naples.md

 faced more effectively in common through the use of common toolkits, such as VecCore, that help code adapt to the changing hardware landscape.
-An intense discussion about the strategy to be used here, and how much specific HEP solutions are really required, was had and typifies many of the open questions our R&D programme needs to address.
+An intense discussion about the strategy to be used here, and how much specific HEP solutions are really required, took place and typifies many of the open questions our R&D programme needs to address.

 <!-- TrickTrack, ACTS mention? -->